-As LTIP awards are set as a fixed number of shares and options, the LTIP value is based on the number of shares and share options to be granted to the Executive Directors, in 2022.
-The value has been calculated assuming a share price at grant of £59.84.
-Under the disclosure requirements the first three scenarios above exclude share price appreciation; share options have therefore been valued using a Black-Scholes option pricing model and assumptions aligned to the three-year performance period, at 10% of the assumed face value.
+As LTIP awards are set as a fixed number of shares and options, the LTIP value is based on the number of shares and share options to be granted to the Executive Directors in 2025.
+The value has been calculated using the three-month average share price to the end of 2024 of £47.81.
+Under the disclosure requirements the first three scenarios above exclude share price appreciation; share options have therefore been valued using a Black-Scholes option pricing model with assumptions aligned to the expected life of the options, at 15% of the assumed share price at grant.
 The final scenario includes a 50% share price growth assumption, over the performance period, in line with legislation.
 It should be noted that if the share price appreciation over the performance period is greater than that assumed then the actual total remuneration may be more than that shown in the above charts.